bl-sdk/bl-sdk.github.io/developing/index.md

 folders in [this site's repo](https://github.com/bl-sdk/bl-sdk.github.io).

 ### Simplest Configuration
-The simplest possibile file is the following.
+The simplest possible file is the following.
 Make sure the url points at an auto-updating link, instead of a specific commit.

 ```md